yohm/sim_evo_game_memory3/README.md

 ## On Fugaku

-A build script for Fugaku:
+A build script for Fugaku is the following.
+Change the path to the Eigen library appropriately.

 ```shell
 #!/bin/bash -eux